Injuries & Conditions

 Overhand throwing places high stress on the elbow.
-In baseball pitchers and other throwing athletes, these high stresses are repeated often and can lead to serious overuse injury.
+In baseball pitchers and other throwing athletes, these high stresses are repeated often and can lead to serious overuse injuries.

 Unlike an acute injury resulting from a fall or collision with another player, an overuse injury occurs gradually over time.
 In many cases, overuse injuries develop when an athleticmovement is repeated, often during single periods of play.
 When these periods are so frequent, the body does not have enough time to rest and heal.